What journalists and their kin need to know about SITG

 Here are some basics about the SITG:

-The same rules require that the police or station commander immediately assess the “serious crime,” on which assessment the district, provincial, or city police director shall base his recommendation to the regional director if there’s a need to “activate” an SITG.
+The same rules require that the police or station commander immediately assess the “serious crime” on which the assessment district, provincial, or city police director shall base his recommendation to the regional director if there’s a need to “activate” an SITG.
 “Serious crime” is defined in the memo as “heinous/violent” committed against prominent or controversial personalities.

 Media practitioners are included in the list of persons for whom, as victims of violence, an SITG may be formed.
 Listed in the district, province or city level are vice governors, provincial board members, mayors, vice mayors and city/municipal councilors, barangay captains and councilors, judges, prosecutors and IBP lawyers, militants, media practitioners and foreign nationals.

-Cortes and Osmena shootings.
-Two shootings with broadcasters as victims had benefited from an SITG: the murder of Rey Cortes of DYRB on July 22, 2021 and the wounding of DYLA’s Rico Osmena on Dec.
+Cortes and Osmeña shootings.
+Two shootings with broadcasters as victims had benefited from an SITG: the murder of Rey Cortes of DYRB on July 22, 2021, and the wounding of DYLA’s Rico Osmeña on Dec.
 16 of the same year.
-Their respective SITGs however were disbanded with the cases still unsolved.
+Their respective SITGs, however, were disbanded with the cases still unsolved.

 An earlier violent attack against media workers that happened before 2021 was the shooting on Sept.
 14, 2013, in which a former radio broadcaster, Jessie Tabanao, was killed.
-The PNP memo on SITGs was already in force then but it was not known if an SITG was created to investigate his murder. – Pachico A. Seares
+The PNP memo on SITGs was already in force then, but it was not known if an SITG was created to investigate his murder. – Pachico A. Seares

 <<< Related posts